The Following webpage was created by Chris

 42nd Christian King of Munster.

-before Cromwell's army forced many of the Gaelic landowners to flee abroad,
+1641, just before Cromwell's army forced many of the Gaelic landowners to flee

-Colonel Donogh O Callaghan was a member of the Supreme Council of the Irish
+abroad, Colonel Donogh O Callaghan was a member of the Supreme Council of the

-Confederation of Kilkenny.
-Following the rebellion of that year, he lost his
+Irish Confederation of Kilkenny.
+Following the rebellion of that year, he lost

 abroad, this was the Abbe John O Callaghan (1605 - 54), a notorious Jansenist.